egumasa/engagement-annotation-project/docs/3_Part2_Clause_boundary.md

 | [FRAGMENT](#fragment)               | An imcomplete sentential unit.
 Typically, without any verbs.                                                                                                                                                                                         |

+{: .note }
-**NOTE**: When we identify clauses, we do NOT consider punctuation at the end of the clause boundaries as a part of the clause.
+When we identify clauses, we do NOT consider punctuation at the end of the clause boundaries as a part of the clause.

 ---

 ## Simple MAIN clauses

+{: .def}
 Simple main clauses are defined as:
 > A clause that can stand alone to make a complete sentence.